jon-gauntlet/aether/PROMPTS.md

 - Realtime enabled on port 54321

 ## Communication Guidelines
-1. Update PROGRESS.md in the frontend worktree after:
+1. Update PROGRESS.md in your worktree root (not in PROJECT_DOCS) after:
    - Finding existing implementations
    - Completing a feature
    - Adding passing tests